Are dandelions popping up all over your yard? Don’t spray them, use them!

 Begin by measuring all the liquid oils by weight, and add them to the crockpot.
 Gently melt the shea butter and coconut oil together, then add to the crockpot.

 In an open area with good ventilation, add the lye to the water.
 Stir gently to combine.
 Allow to cool for 15 minutes before adding to the oils.
+You want the temperature of the lye to be less than 80 degrees.
+A thermometer to check temps will be helpful.
+If necessary. allow your lye water to cool longer to reach that temperature.

 When the soap has cooked, stir to combine all the glycerine that may have formed on the top.
 The glycerine is good and so beneficial for your skin!
 Turn the crockpot off, and prepare your molds.
+This will also allow the soap to cool enough to handle.
+All the lye will be “used” up after the cooking time, but the soap will still be hot.

 Add the honey and stir completely.
 Then, pour the soap into the molds.
 Allow to cool for 24-48 hours in the mold, then remove.
 Cut into bars and store in an open area, allowing air to help cure the bar.
 The shampoo bars will be good to use at this point.
 It is important to note that as they age and cure, they will harden.